msolberg/rhel-osp-on-satellite6/doc/install.md

 * "RHN Tools for Red Hat Enterprise Linux 7 Server RPMs x86_64 7Server"
 * "Red Hat OpenStack 6.0 for RHEL 7 RPMs x86_64 7Server"

-### Import the Quickstack Puppet module
+### Import the OpenStack Puppet modules

-Use the following steps to download and install the Quickstack puppet module:

-First we need to create a Product for our Puppet modules:
+Create a Product for our Puppet modules:

 Navigate to Content > Products > New Product